 Timothy Gaewsky earned an MFA from Vermont College of Fine Arts and a BFA from The Cleveland Institute of Art.
 He has exhibited both nationally and abroad including at the Ella Sharp Museum (Jackson, MI), Toledo Museum of Art (Toledo, OH), AC Institute (New York, NY), and Witte de With Center for Contemporary Art (Rotterdam, NL). …

-I teach music, creative writing, and film production to private students, and in workshop settings.
+I teach guitar, music theory, and songwriting to private students and in workshop settings.

 Mona Gazala is a Palestinian-American artist currently living in Columbus, Ohio.
 She holds a Masters Degree from the Ohio State University in studio arts with a specialization in city/regional planning.
 Her practice, which is multi-disciplinary and often socially engaged, explores and exposes dynamics of power and systems of oppression that often manifest in built (and destroyed) structures, neighborhoods and environments.…